DinkyTrady/nvim/README.md

 - **Note**
   - In here the **_leader_** change to **_space_**, _remember it's only work in normal mode_.
-  - If you want save use 'space + ww'
+  - If you want save use 'ctrl + s'
-  - Quit neovim use 'space + qq'
-  - Force quit (ignore change file before saved) use 'space + qf'
-  - To save and quit use 'space + wq'
-  - Reset neovim (not quit neovim and open it) use 'space + r'
+  - Reset neovim (not quit neovim and open it) use 'space + r' `note: only work in lua file`
-    > For another information please visit **[wiki](https://github.com/DinkyTrady/nvim/wiki).**
+    > for detail mappings open [mappings](https://github.com/DinkyTrady/nvim/blob/main/lua/core/mappings.lua)

 ## ⚠️ Requirements